• CLASSIC SAILFLOW

 canadian border-

-.saturday night...west winds 5 to 15 knots becoming northwest.
+.monday...northwest winds 10 to 15 knots becoming southwest.

 waves 1 to 3 feet.